iamvickyav/interview-preparation/DB & JPA/spring-data-jpa.md

 * @Modifying needs @Transactional.
 Otherwise will result in TransactionRequiredException
 * @Transactional only rollback on RuntimeException
 * @Transactional(readOnly = true) can be avoided as readOnly adds few performance overheads unncessarily
+* Inside @Transactional, if you get a fetch a Entity & update the Entity, you don't need to explicitly save the Entity

+## Interesting facts

+* All fields in @Entity class are default persistable
+*

 <hr>